Girl Gone Gourmet

 Along with the fresh tomatoes, the salad has diced onion and chopped fresh spinach all of which can be prepped while the pasta is chilling.

-Once I’ve cooked the bacon and while the pasta is chilling I like to make the dressing.
-It’s very simple:
+Once I’ve cooked the bacon and while the pasta is chilling I like to make the salad dressing.

 How to Assemble the Salad